-From May 1 2004, the Civil Liability Act 1936 (SA) s 42 states that a 'road authority' cannot be held negligent for a failure to maintain, repair or renew a road; or to take other action to avoid or reduce the risk of harm that results from a failure to maintain, repair or renew a road.
-For accidents that occurred before May 1 2004, seek legal advice.
+The Civil Liability Act 1936 (SA) states that a 'road authority' cannot be held negligent for a failure to maintain, repair or renew a road; or to take other action to avoid or reduce the risk of harm that results from a failure to maintain, repair or renew a road [s 42].

 - a bridge, viaduct, busway (including the O-Bahn) or subway

 - a carpark

 - a footpath

 - a structure associated with a road.